“I press toward the goal for the prize of the upward call of God in Christ Jesus.”

 The Bible lists five possible “crowns” a believer may receive when he meets his Lord.
-At a given signal the saints in glory will cast their crowns before the throne of Jesus (Rev. 4:10,11).
+At a given signal, the saints in glory will cast their crowns before the throne of Jesus (Rev. 4:10,11).
 Will you have a crown to cast before his throne?

 The prize for the believer is the place of victory.
 Victory is when a person reaches a place of strength and maturity in Christ.
 Christ has become the center of his life, not in a peripheral place.

-The “upward call” is the time when the believer is called to glory to meet his Lord.
+The “upward call” is when the believer is called to glory to meet his Lord.
 It is when God recognizes whether the believer has reached a point of maturity in Christ.
 The central question asked by God is whether we lived our lives centered around the glorification of Christ.

-When we arrive in heaven we will receive our “prize.”
+When we arrive in heaven, we will receive our “prize.”
 We do not receive the prize before heaven.
 We get it at the finish line.
 This is that for which Paul was “driving” or “pressing forward” (3:14a).